 - Longvida effectively modulates the development of reovirus 1/L-induced ARDS in both a prophylactic and therapeutic model.
 Stony Brook University.
 2014.
-Unpublished. - After treatment with Longvida beginning on day seven post-inoculation, reovirus 1/L-ARDS mice exhibited a significant reduction in the development of fibrotic lesions was observed.
+Unpublished. - After treatment with Longvida, beginning on day seven post-inoculation, reovirus 1/L-ARDS mice exhibited a significant reduction in the development of fibrotic lesions.

 - Dadhaniya et al. Food Chem Toxicol.
 2011 Aug.
 49(8): 1834-42. - This study is one of the few published long-term dosing trials looking at the safety of enhanced forms of curcumin.
-As one part of the Longvida® GRAS Determination by an independent panel of scientic experts, this study found that Longvida dosing at ~100x the human equivalent dose for 90 days led to no abnormalities or safety issues.
+As one part of the Longvida® GRAS determination by an independent panel of scientific experts, this study found that Longvida dosing at ~100x the human equivalent dose for 90-days led to no abnormalities or safety issues.

 - Late stage intervention with curcumin (Longvida®) reduces soluble tau oligomers.
 Sally Frautschy Ph.D.
 AAIC.
 2011.
 Paris, France.
 Oral presentation. - In a talk attended by hundreds of expert neuroscientists and Alzheimer’s researchers, UCLA presented data showing low-dose Longvida fed to mice with tau tangles led to improvements in memory, mood, synaptic markers, AMPA glutamate receptors, heat shock protein, and harmful tau oligomers.

 - Improved expression of glial-fibrillar acid protein (GFAP) in transgenic mice after dosing of curcumin (Longvida®).
 National University of Singapore, 2011.
-Unpublished. - Early data from this ongoing study funded by the Singapore government showed improvement in brain cell health marker glial-fibrillar acidic protein (GFAP) after 1 week of feeding Longvida in p25 mice, which are bred to exhibit chronic neuroinflammation and tau abnormality.
-GFAP is the key marker for gliosis occurring as a result of brain damage, head trauma, inflammation and neurodegeneration.
+Unpublished. - Early data from this ongoing study funded by the Singapore government showed improvement in the brain cell health marker, glial-fibrillar acidic protein (GFAP), after 1 week of feeding Longvida in p25 mice, which are bred to exhibit chronic neuroinflammation and tau abnormalities.
+GFAP is the key marker for gliosis occurring as a result of brain damage, head trauma, inflammation, and neurodegeneration.

 - Frautschy SA et al. 39th Annual Meeting of the Society of Neuroscience.
 Chicago, IL.
-October 2009. - This study, also NIH and VA funded, found a synergy existed when DHA and Longvida were taken in combination.
-UCLA authors wrote: “While DHA alone is very effective in vitro and with early interventions in vivo, effective late stage cocktail interventions in AD model mice with significant pre-existing pathology, neuron loss and cognitive deficits are clearly dependent on the inclusion of the bioavailable lipidated curcumin.”
+October 2009. - This study, NIH and VA funded, found a synergy existed when DHA and Longvida were taken in combination.
+UCLA authors wrote: “While DHA alone is very effective in vitro and with early interventions in vivo, effective late stage cocktail interventions in AD model mice with significant pre-existing pathology, neuron loss, and cognitive deficits are clearly dependent on the inclusion of the bioavailable lipidated curcumin.”